November 15, 2017 – Updated February 7, 2019

 ONE OF AMERICA’S RICHEST FAMILIES, THE SACKLERS, INITIATED AND PROMOTES OPIOID CRISIS: HOW TO STOP THE OPIOID CRISIS

-Lawrenceville, NJ (Dr Simone) – Each day 145 Americans die from opioid overdose and hundreds of thousands have died since 1999.
+Lawrenceville, NJ (Dr Charles B Simone) – Each day 145 Americans die from opioid overdose and hundreds of thousands have died since 1999.
 In 2013 the total economic burden that you, the taxpayer paid for opioid use was $80 billion: health costs + criminal justice costs + loss of work.

 Arthur, Mortimer, and Raymond Sackler, brothers, were born in Brooklyn, all became physicians working in psychiatry, and thus learned how to influence human behavior.
 New physicians take the Hippocratic Oath and swear among other things: DO NO HARM.